ALESSE (ETHINYL ESTRADIOL/LEVONORGESTREL)

 Conditions Treated by Alesse

 Estrogen is a woman’s main sex hormone and is crucial for the reproductive process.
 This hormone helps prepare your uterus for a fertilized egg by making your uterine lining or endometrium thicker and enriched with a healthy blood supply.
 Progesterone is important for maintaining a pregnancy by causing the endometrium to secrete proteins during the last half of your menstrual cycle in order to provide a nourishing fertilized egg.
 When a pregnancy does not occur, estrogen and progesterone levels decrease and the endometrium breaks down and is expelled as menstruation.
-Taking Alesse can also help regulate your periods so you aren’t “guessing” when to expect it.
+Taking Alesse can also help regulate your period so you aren’t “guessing” when to expect it.

 Before You Take Alesse